 - In a large bowl whisk together the beef marinade ingredients until smooth.
 Add sliced beef and toss to evenly coat.
 Marinade for 30 minutes.

 - Heat up a wok or large skillet on high heat with 1 tablespoon of oil.
 When oil is hot, add the beef, and turn a few times, cooking until edges of meat brown.
 Remove cooked meat with a slotted spoon to a plate; set aside.
 Drain used oil out of pan.

-- Add 1 Tablespoon of vegetable oil and all sesame oil to wok or pan and heat up.
+Add 1 Tablespoon of vegetable oil and all sesame oil to wok or pan and heat up.
 When the oil is hot add the celery and cook for 30 seconds, turning often.
-Add the carrots and stir fry 30 seconds.
-Return the cooked meat to the pan with the green onions and sauce and bring to a quick boil.
+Add the carrots and stir-fry 30 seconds.
+Return the cooked meat to the pan with the green onions, garlic, and sauce.
+Bring to a quick boil.
 Cook for one minute and serve over rice.

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Nutrition information will vary based on the specific products.
 To be safe, check the nutrition facts labels of your products.
 Optional object listed above have been left out of nutritional data.

 The Beef: You don’t want to use top quality filet mignon here, but you also don’t want a cut that needs to be braised for days.